pi-bot/arduino-tutorials/test-hardware/ReadMe.md

 #Testing the PiBot hardware
-This is used initially to test the PiBot board as well as all associated hardware.
-The test covers:
+The PiBot needs testing.
+This is first to validate the prototype as working.
+It can also be used to check that all the associated PiBot hardware is working as well.

+The tests include tests from both the Raspberry Pi and the integrated arduino.

+##Arduino Testing using the Arduino IDE
+This tests all the arduino functionality of the system and covers:

 1. booloader (check that the bootlader can be burt to the micro) PASSED
 2. t-serial upload (Check that Pi can upload a sketch by serial interface) PASSED